jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 `TestExtensionAdmission` contain a list of namespaces/imagestreams from which `openshift-tests` is permitted to extract extension binaries.
-This can include a wildcard patterns for namespace, imagestream, or both.
+This can include wildcard patterns for namespace, imagestream, or both.

 ```yaml
 kind: TestExtensionAdmission